awmckinley/config/modules/audio.tts/README.md

 # Text-to-Speech

-Neural text-to-speech software that converts written text into natural-sounding spoken audio using AI voice synthesis.
+Text-to-speech software that converts text to spoken audio using AI.